What does MSA mean?

 - Sourced from the same manufacturers supplying the big brand vendors

-- Comprehensively tested within TXO’s facility to ensure 100% compatibility
+- Comprehensively tested within TXO’s optics testing facility to ensure 100% compatibility

 - Backed by a comprehensive 3 year advance replacement warranty

-- The use of compatible optical transceivers does NOT void your equipment warranty
+- The use of MSA compliant optical transceivers does NOT void your equipment warranty

 - As part of the testing program customers may receive no-obligation samples for evaluation purposes

-For more details or to receive a free no-obligation quote, simply fill click on the buttons below to tell us the manufacturer specific part numbers you’re interested in and we’ll get back to you promptly.
+For more details or to receive a free no-obligation quote, simply click on the buttons below.